christiantuttle7/CS2-ctuttle/README.md

 Date: 11/29/2024
 Status: Done
 Self-Grade: 100/100
-Notes: Tested a bunch of times and works good.
-I used a lot of the node and list code from lab3 and edited it.
+Notes: Templated everything and now works for floats and ints. also fixed the test function stuff

 Homework 4: